ElfIncredible/Trees-Cover-Loss---ML-Prediction/README.md

 - Accessibility: Ensure that the results are easily accessible and interpretable by saving the predictions in user-friendly formats (Excel, CSV).

 ## Dataset
+The [dataset](https://www.globalforestwatch.org/dashboards/country/KEN/?category=forest-change&location=WyJjb3VudHJ5IiwiS0VOIl0%3D) used in this project provides a comprehensive overview of tree cover loss across various subnational regions in Kenya from 2001 to 2023.
+It includes detailed annual data on the extent of tree cover loss, which serves as the basis for analyzing trends and predicting future changes in forest cover.

 ## Data Collection and Pre-processing
 - Perform initial data loading, cleaning, and exploration tasks on national and subnational tree cover loss data in Kenya.